These supplements are proven to reduce cortisol, a stress hormone that, in excess, is often the cause of physical and mental health problems.

 The following have both long histories of use for stress and the scientific evidence to support that they reduce cortisol in humans.

-Ashwagandha (Withania somnifera) is a traditional adaptogenic Ayurvedic herb used mainly for anxiety.
+Ashwagandha (Withania somnifera) is a traditional Ayurvedic herb used mainly to treat anxiety.

 Numerous studies confirm that ashwagandha is a powerful cortisol buster.